ryannhally/CS390Githubtutorial/README.md

 1. Open a command line

-  To work with Git from the command line, you will first need to open up your terminal of choice.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; To work with Git from the command line, you will first need to open up your terminal of choice.

 2. Install Git
   You can check to see if Git is already installed by running